 To earn revenue, music streaming services are either advertisement-supported or subscription-based.
 If you listen with a free account, advertisers pay the streaming service to interrupt your tunes with their ads.
 When you pay a monthly fee for a premium subscription, that money directly translates to a services’ revenue.

 The amount that makes it to the artist will vary by streaming service, but it’s generally abysmal.
-Digital Music News reported that Napster had the highest rate at $0.019 per stream, while YouTube offers the smallest payout at $0.00074 per stream.
-Apple Music pays third-highest (after Napster and Tidal) with $0.00735 per stream.
+Digital Music News reportedthat Napster had the highest rate at $735 per stream.
 At those rates, Digital Music News points out, it would take anywhere from tens of thousands of plays (on Napster) to a couple million plays (on YouTube) to make the U.S. minimum wage.
 And those rates are split amongst and of the rights-holders we talked about above.

-To look at it another way, Adweek calculated that about one million plays on Pandora generates $1,650 and $7,000 on Spotify.
+To look at it another way, Business Insider reports that Spotify pays between $0.003 and $0.005 per stream.
 The most popular artists will regularly surpass one million streams: Spotify’s top track in December of 2017 was Ed Sheerhan’s “Shape of You” with 1.4 billion streams.
 The Economist reported that, “On average a billion streams on subscription services brings in about $7m for big labels, with perhaps $1m of that going to the artists.”
 Not so bad if you’re one of the few chart-topping music acts today.

-But not every artist is that popular — the nonprofit Music Industry Research Association (along with Princeton University and MusiCares) conducted a survey of 1,277 U.S. musicians and found the median musician made about $35,000 in 2017 (only $21,300 from music-related sources).
+But not every artist is that popular — the nonprofit Music Industry Research Association (along with Princeton University and MusiCares) conducted a survey of 1,277 U.S. musiciansand found the median musician made about $35K in 2017 (only $21,300 from music-related sources).
 And 61% of the musicians said their music-related income didn’t sufficiently support living expenses.